-Alana has been involved in childcare since she was ten, starting with babysitting her baby sister and then to various families in her church.
-Throughout jr high and high school, she volunteered as a junior leader— then leader— at church summer fun, camps, Christmas musicals, and other various children ministries.
+Alana has provided childcare since she was ten for family and friends.
+Throughout jr high and high school, she volunteered as a leader at various children ministries.

-Alana moved to Washington after high school and received her B.S. in Biology.
+Alana received her B.S. in Biology at Northwest University.
 She then moved to West Australia to do a medical mission trip that lead her to India and Nepal.
-After this, Alana moved back to Hawaii in 2016 and stumbled upon CBTSMS and quickly became impressed by the Montessori advantages in helping children learn and grow.
+When returning to Hawaii, Alana prayed for a postion to work with children and a friend refered her to CBTSMS.
+She quickly became impressed by the Montessori advantages in helping children learn and grow.

-Alana’s love for children and seeing the importance of the familial role in an individual’s life lead her to her current enrollment at Chaminade for a M.S. in Psychology for Marriage and Family Counseling.
+Alana’s love for children and seeing the importance of the familial role in an individual’s life lead her to her current enrollment at Chaminade for a M.S. in Counseling Psychology for Marriage and Family.

 Kris has worked at Calvary by the Sea Montessori School for the past 22 years.
 She was born & raised in Honolulu.
 She graduated from Kaiser High School.
 She has an Associates Degree in Liberal Arts from Kapiolani Community College.
 Prior to working at Calvary by the Sea Montessori School, she worked for the State of Hawaii A+ after school care program, which is where she discovered she enjoyed working with children.